 Opening the Box

-The ESD or electro-static discharge film feels like a thing sheet of plastic.
+The ESD or electro-static discharge film feels like a thin sheet of plastic.
 There are outlines on this film indicating the GPS placement.
 Do not mistake this for packaging and throw it out.
 If this ESD film isn't applied on your windshield prior to installing the receiver, the GPS recording may experience accuracy issues.
 Packing wise, I would've liked to see a better use of space.
 A more positive experience would've been to showcase the dash cam unit immediately and then have the instructions manual and ESD film underneath.

 The installation instructions for the GPS unit are printed right on this sheet.
 Once you peel back the protective layer, you will only see the square outline for where the actual GPS goes.

 A tip that I can provide is to test out the positioning of ESD film.
 The way to do this is by installing the dash cam unit first.
 After you mount the unit, you can then figure out how to run the cable.
 You can apply the ESD film after you figure out where the approximate location of the GPS receiver.
 I believe that this is the best procedure because the receiver actually dangles on the power cord.

 If you position the dash cam right, the GPS unit can be outside of your field of view.
 From the driver's side, the receiver will be blocked by the rear mirror.
 However, it will be visible on the passenger's side.
 You'll be able to see this receiver in the next photo.

 My gripe with this power cord is that this isn't micro-USB.
 Since this is a mini-USB cord, finding a replacement will be a bit more difficult.
 I actually asked Akaso why the GPS receiver isn't internal.
 The reason they gave me was signal quality.
 Since the receiver on my Mini 0805 is internal, I was just surprised that this is external.
 When I did replay the videos, I saw a live preview on Google Maps.
 The route trace was quite reliable so I don't mind that the receiver is on the outside.